Source code for dask.array.reductions

 import numpy as np

-from tlz import accumulate, compose, drop, get, partition_all, pluck
+from tlz import accumulate, drop, pluck

 from dask.array import chunk